 The result was a three book series with a plot I hope you will enjoy, with characters I hope you would like to meet, in places you would like to go.
 I tell, and I show.

-I hope you enjoy the PLEBEIAN series, and my new books, as much as I am enjoying my new journey.
+I hope you enjoy the PLEBEIAN series, and my two other books that followed, as much as I am enjoying my new journey.